CyrusOfEden/iterm-workspace/README.md

 0. [Set iTerm to preserve working directory when splitting panes](https://apple.stackexchange.com/questions/337377/iterm2-split-vertically-with-current-profile-with-same-working-directory).
 1. `brew tap knrz/iterm-workspace && brew install iterm-workspace` (Alternatively, clone this repo and add it to your `PATH`)
-2. Run `start-iterm-workspace` in your project directory to initialize a configuration file
+2. Run `iterm-workspace` in your project directory to initialize a configuration file
 3. Step by step, develop and test your desired workspace configuration.
-4. Run `start-iterm-workspace` to launch your workspace
+4. Run `iterm-workspace` to launch your workspace

 ## Notes